UnitedHealthcare ADHD Testing and Treatment for Teens Near Dallas, Texas

 Types of Attention-Deficit/Hyperactivity Disorder Covered by UHC Insurance

-UnitedHealthcare typically covers several types of Attention-Deficit/Hyperactivity Disorder (ADHD).
+UnitedHealthcare typically covers treatment for several types of Attention-Deficit/Hyperactivity Disorder (ADHD).
 The following are examples of ADHD diagnoses; however it’s important to remember that ADHD exists on a continuum.
 Your teenager’s treatment will be based on their clinical assessment and predominant symptom presentation.
 For more information, call BasePoint Academy at (972) 357-1749.

 Predominantly Inattentive Type ADHD